remi10001/TB/README.md

 # TB

-This repository provides code to reproduce the analyses of the unpublished manuscript titled "_Blood RNA Signatures Predict Recent Tuberculosis Exposure in Mice, Macaques and Humans_".
+This repository provides code to reproduce the major analyses of the unpublished manuscript titled "_Blood RNA Signatures Predict Recent Tuberculosis Exposure in Mice, Macaques and Humans_".
 The major analyses of the paper can be reproduced by running the jupyter notebook "Time Since Infection_Submission_Streamlinedcode.ipynb".
-All code written during the development of this project is in "Time Since Infection RNA_Paper_Analysis.ipynb" and may be reviewed.
-However, it is not structured for easy, streamlined running of all code.

 This code was developed and used in a linux environment and has not been modified to aid in running with other platforms.